darshansai94/Api-testing/README.md

 docker run -d -it --name python-server -p 80:7000 sbdbcloseapproach:1.0

 **step3:**
-Open the http://localhost:80 url in the browser and to visually see the report.
+Open the http://localhost:80 or http://localhost/index.html url in the browser and to visually see the report.

 **High level explanation of the project:**